Benedikt Grüger

 Benedikt Grüger, Florian Steinke:

-*accepted* Grid-following Converter Dynamics under Large Sub-synchronous Voltage Fluctuations.
+Grid-following Converter Dynamics under Large Sub-synchronous Voltage Fluctuations.

-To appear in: IEEE PowerTech 2025, Kiel, Germany, prePrint, 2025
+In: IEEE PowerTech 2025, Kiel, Germany, 2025

 Exploring Cyber Threats based on Harmonic Distortions: A Testbed to analyze Attack Scenarios